 This course does not currently offer placements, however the module content is directly applicable to the workplace and your research project should be related to your organisation.

-- Postgraduate Diploma in Public Services Management or equivalent
+- a Postgraduate Diploma in Public Services Management or equivalent

-- a current / recent experience of employment in a managerial role.
+- current / recent experience of employment in a managerial role.

 CIPFA-qualified applicants can enter subject to the completion of one Diploma module.